mktippett/ENSO-math/README.md

 ### Structure
 1. Two lectures per week.
 Reading assignments.
-    1. Tuesday -- Theory (lecture, reading discusion)
+    1. Theory (lecture, reading discusion)
-    2. Thursday -- Practical data activity (introduction to the homework)
+    2. Practical data activity (introduction to the homework)
 2. Homework approximately weekly
     1. Usually in the form of a Jupyter notebook
     2. Turn in using github or something